Nauxitt/watchl/README.md

 # Watchl
 A small command-line utility, made with the intent to combine elements of `watch` and `less`, periodically executing a shell command and providing a scrollable output, with the scrolling position kept between updates of the command's output.
+Watchl uses the standard Python curses module to maintain it's display, and has no external dependencies.

 ## Usage